 As these reliefs are generous, there are controls which serve to limit high levels of contribution.
-These are complex but, put simply, they may give rise to a tax charge if annual contributions exceed $\pounds40,000$ or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2015/16, is $\pounds1.25$ million (reducing to $\pounds1$ million from 6 April 2016).
-Due to changes to the annual allowance system from April 2016, some individuals may escape a tax charge if annual contributions are below $\pounds80,000$ and significant contributions were made before 9 July.
+These are complex but, put simply, they may give rise to a tax charge if annual contributions exceed £40,000 or if the value of the fund when benefits are taken is greater than a lifetime allowance which, for 2016/17, is £1 million.
+Where a taxpayer has adjusted income in excess of £150,000 the annual contribution possible will be restricted from £40,000 by £1 for every £2 for income in excess of the £150,000.
+The minimum annual allowance available after this restriction is £10,000.